hmaldonadovilla/community-kitchen/SetupInstructions.md

    - Rename the response tab for new forms.
    - Populate the Dashboard with Edit/Published URLs.
    - Invalidate the server-side Script Cache so the custom web app immediately serves the regenerated form definitions.

+## 8. Publish the Web App

+1. In Apps Script, go to **Deploy → New deployment** and choose **Web app**.
+2. Set the entry point to `doGet`, grant access to the volunteers’ Google accounts, and deploy.
+3. Share the deployment URL.
+The React experience is served by default; append `?legacy=1` or `?view=legacy` to the URL whenever you need the classic iframe UI for regression testing or phased rollout.
+Removing the flag returns to the React shell.